Meta Robots Tag & X-Robots-Tag Explained

 When Should You Use the Robots Meta Tag vs. X-Robots-Tag?

-Use the robots meta tag for HTML pages and the x-robots-tag for other non-HTML resources.
-Like PDFs and images.
+Use the robots meta tag for HTML pages and the x-robots-tag for non-HTML resources.
+You can technically use x-robots-tag for HTML pages, but meta tags are simpler.
+X-robots-tags also allow bulk rules for file types like PDF.

 Do You Need to Use Both Meta Robots Tag and X-Robots-Tag?